-Ingersoll Scout Reservation is a wilderness setting where it is common to encounter various forms of wildlife such as deer, turkey, fox, racoons, snakes, turtles, and more!
+At ISR it is common to encounter various forms of wildlife such as deer, turkey, fox, racoons, snakes, turtles, and more!
 Bites from animals are extremely rare, but precautions should be taken.
 Observe wildlife from a distance so they are not scared.
 Do not disturb wildlife just for a better look.